kervo/KervinAriasCv/README.md

 This project is designed to accomplish the concepts learned up to the User Centric module for the Code Institute.

-My name is Kervin Arias and I’m presenting here my personal portfolio with recent work samples and also my vision about design and art in a little mockup for a blog section.
+My name is Kervin Arias and I’m presenting here my personal portfolio with recent work samples and also my skills in the graphics industry.

 The name of my site is Kervo Solutions as this has been my title as a freelance graphic designer for over 10 years.

 This how the project began (https://github.com/kervo/user-centric/blob/master/img/brainstroming.png)

 UX
 ============================

-The main goal of my site is to have an easy route for potential recruiters/employers to download my cv and browse samples of my work.
+On-line Portfolios are a key asset for professionals in creative fields, it's the communication strategy for the viewer to feel your work.

 After some feedback from users, I decided to change the colour scheme based on this useful link (https://coolors.co/fcf59e-b7dbe2-7c9cac-a2c5ac-b7c4ca)